 Current events are of course the items that are currently hitting your local newspaper, internet news, and radio.
 These topics are very popular while they are at their peek and made visible by frequent news casts.

 These topics include major news makers, sporting events, championships, national disasters, weather news, world news, charity issues and events, etc.

 These trending topics can have an immediate high traffic flow but then have a tendency to dip down in the ranks once their spotlight fades.
-Some never emerge again while others may have a seasonal recurring emergence.

 Take a photo whenever the opportunity presents itself

 A picture can bring you a wealth of ideas.
 Writing prompts are images, sayings, quotes, or sentences designed to stimulate your mind into a creative mode.
 Expose yourself to new adventures and ideals.
 Get your imagination tingling with anticipation of a new journey into that magical wonderland that we call literature.

 Write seasonal articles at least 3 months ahead of their time

 Popular Seasonal Topics are a Kind of Green Theme